Homological stability and densities of generalized configuration spaces: as a sequential limit

 \subsection{Co-filtered and graded objects}

-In this subsection, we will introduce the notations for co-filtered and graded objects as well as basic facts about them.
+In this subsection, we will introduce the notation for co-filtered and graded objects as well as basic facts about them.
 These are used to formulate the idea of taking limit and associated-graded.
-The discussion here is parallel to that of~\cite{gaitsgory_study_2017}*{\S \textsc{iv}.2.1}.
+The discussion here is parallel to that of~\cite{gaitsgory_study_2017}*{Vol. II, Chapter 6 \S1,2}.

 \begin{notation} Let $\matheur{C}$ be a stable $\infty$-category.
 Then the category of co-filtered objects in $\matheur{C}$ is defined to be the category of functors

 and the category of graded objects

 Here, the notation $\mathbb{Z}^{\to}$ is used to denote the category obtained from considering the usual ordering of $\mathbb{Z}$. \end{notation}